The Best Upcoming Smartphones Of July 2023

 (Image Credits: Courtesy Nothing)

 Prior to the iQOO Neo 8 series, iQOO is refining the Neo 7 series with an upgrade.
-The iQOO Neo 7 Pro is launching on July 4 and will challenge the likes of the Nothing Phone (2) and OnePlus Nord 3.
+The iQOO Neo 7 Pro will challenge the likes of the Nothing Phone (2) and OnePlus Nord 3.
 The phone will feature the Snapdragon 8+ Gen 1 chip, a 5000mAh battery, 120W wired fast charging, a 50-megapixel main rear camera and a 6.7-inch 10-bit AMOLED display with a 120Hz refresh rate.

 (Image Credits: Courtesy iQOO)